Erica Deichmann Gregg: Art career

 The Deichmanns spent a year in Europe, where Kjeld apprenticed as a potter with Axel Brüel, helping him to build a kiln, and Erica studied weaving.
 On their return to New Brunswick they set up a pottery studio at their home, which they called Dykelands because of the presence of several small dykes on their property.
 Kjeld built a wood-burning kiln in which they made their first firing in 1935.

 The Deichmanns were largely self-taught and perfected their production methods through constant experimentation regarding kiln design, clay composition, and glazes.
 Erica was responsible for inventing the glazes, of which she made over 5,000 experimental mixtures during her career as a potter.
 She also decorated the pottery, usually painting on the raw clay before the work was fired in the kiln, and hand-modelled fanciful miniature animal forms which she called "goofi".

 In 1956 the Deichmanns moved their pottery studio to Sussex, New Brunswick.
 Kjeld Deichmann died suddenly in June 1963.
 Erica closed the studio after her husband's death and stopped making pottery.

 Later life

 In 1964 she married the Canadian war hero, politician and diplomat Milton Fowler Gregg, and was thereafter known as Erica Deichmann Gregg.
 She was named a member of the Order of Canada in 1987.
 The citation to her appointment noted that in addition to being an "influential, international award-winning potter", she was an active volunteer for many organizations including "the Society for the Preservation of New Brunswick's Covered Bridges, the Beaverbrook Art Gallery, the Conservation council of New Brunswick and the Critical Natural Areas of New Brunswick Project".
 In May 1992 the University of New Brunswick awarded her an honorary Doctor of Letters degree.

-Erica Deichmann Gregg died in Hampton, New Brunswick on 27 May 2007.
-She and Kjeld Deichmann had one son and two daughters, one of whom is the novelist and poet Elisabeth Harvor.
+Erica Deichmann Gregg died in Hampton, New Brunswick, on 27 May 2007.
+She and Kjeld Deichmann had one son and two daughters, one of whom was the novelist and poet Elisabeth Harvor.